Many scholarships are available to current and incoming students and to those who are already attending the University of Oregon.

 Lundquist College Scholarships

-In addition to university scholarships, the Lundquist College of Business is pleased to be able to offer more than $500,000 in scholarships to current business and accounting students thanks to the generosity of donors and alumni.
+In addition to university scholarships, the Lundquist College of Business is pleased to be able to offer more than $1.3 million in scholarships to current business and accounting students thanks to the generosity of donors and alumni.

 Students become eligible to apply for these additional scholarships administered by the Lundquist College of Business during their sophomore year (direct admits only) or junior year (standard admission).
 The following provides a general overview of the types of scholarships available through the college, as well as links for exploring criteria, preparing materials, and our scholarship application forms: